Joel-H-dot/MVPR/RDME.md

 :
 MVPR_object = MVP.MVPR_forward(training_data, training_targets, validation_data, validation_targets, verbose=True, search = 'exponent')
 ```
 The verbose argument is optional, its default value is false.

-Also, the search for the truncation point can either be in the truncation point exponent space or in the standard space. the truncation point can either be written as 10^a or as b, the input argument search specifies whether we search for the value of a or b:
+The truncation point can either be written as 10^a or as b, the input argument 'search' specifies whether we search for the value of a or b; see the following code segment from the golden section search:
 ```
 :
 if self.search == 'exponent':